ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 For more information on creating a Dockerfile, checkout the docker [file reference](https://docs.docker.com/engine/reference/builder/#usage).

-To containerize the JPetStore application, below [Dockerfile](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/jpetstore/Dockerfile) been used.
+To containerize the JPetStore application, the following [Dockerfile](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/jpetstore/Dockerfile) been used.

 ```bash
 # Build JPetStore war